8 Annoying Things About Being a Left Handed Guitarist

 7. Know-It-All Righties

-Why didn’t you learn the ‘normal’ way?’
-Working in a guitar store I get this all the time.
+Why didn’t you just learn the ‘normal’ way?‘.
+Working for a guitar store I get this all the time.
 Here’s the usual line…

-If you’d have learned right handed you would have had your dominant hand doing the frets.
+If you’d have learned right handed you would have had your dominant hand on the frets.
 You’d have had a big advantage!

 In that case, GENIUS, why are left handed guitars not the norm?
 Why don’t righties all play left handed and enjoy this ‘advantage’?
 Why don’t YOU play left handed?
 Urgh…